 Nosocomial transmission of TB will be mitigated through attention to principles of TB infection control, including administrative and environmental control measures such as clinic design, good ventilation, appropriate patient triage, staff training, and enforcement of basic hygiene and proper sputum disposal.
 Patient and staff education on infection control measures will be routinely carried out to ensure program success.
 The national guidelines on infection control will be implemented in all ECEWS supported sites.
-ECEWS will bear in mind these principles for any facilities upgrades that may be needed such as basic renovations.
+REDACTED.
 ECEWS will also provide support to the sites through procuring supplies and consumables (e.g. sputum containers) where deficiencies are noted.